SristeeShreyaPradhan/FUTURE_ML_03/README.md

 # 💬 Customer Support Chatbot

-A simple yet powerful chatbot that provides **instant, 24/7 customer support** by answering FAQs, assisting users, and handling queries automatically.
+A simple yet functional chatbot that provides **instant, 24/7 customer support** by answering FAQs, assisting users, and handling queries automatically.
 Inspired by support systems from platforms like **Amazon, Flipkart, and Zomato**, this bot helps businesses improve customer experience and reduce response times.

 ---